-- I. Required courses in the major-36 hours including: SOC 100, 225, 420, 455 and 465; one course from SOC 335 or 337; 18 additional hours in Anthropology or Sociology, at least 12 of which must be in Sociology.
-Twelve of the 18 hours must be at the 300-400 level. - II.
-Required courses outside of the major-22 hours: ECON 101; HIST 101, 102, 151, 152; POLS 220 or 281, PSYC 319.
+- Required courses in the major-36 hours including: SOC 100, 225, 338, 420, 464; 16 additional hours in Sociology or Anthropology, at least 12 of which must be in Sociology.
+Twelve of the 16 hours must be at the 300-400 level. - II.
+Required courses for licensure-26 hours: ECON 101; HIST 101, 102, 151, 152; POLS 220 or 281, PSYC 319; one course from SOC 200, 210, 220 (this course may be used to fulfill a lower-level major elective).
 HIST 315 is also required for students seeking 6-9 licensure.
 In addition, students must complete the required EDUC courses as indicated in the Education section of the catalog.
-STAT 185 is recommended for students wishing to pursue additional quantitative analysis. - III.
-Other departmental requirements-Completing SOC 455 with a grade of C or better satisfies the senior demonstration of competency and the oral competency requirements.
+STAT 185 is recommended for students wishing to pursue additional skills in quantitative analysis. - III.
+Other departmental requirements-Completing SOC 464 with a grade of C or better satisfies the senior demonstration of competency and the oral competency requirements.

-Students majoring in Sociology, who also want to major in Anthropology, must complete 24 hours of Anthropology courses that are not used to complete requirements for the major in Sociology.
+Students majoring in Sociology who also want to major in Anthropology must complete 24 hours of Anthropology courses that are not used to complete requirements for the major in Sociology, including a separate capstone course.